Yours Truly, Johnny Dollar: Changes at CBS

-CBS Radio tried to institute an economy measure in June 1959: its four remaining dramatic series (Yours Truly, Johnny Dollar; Suspense; Gunsmoke starring William Conrad; and Have Gun, Will Travel starring John Dehner) would be moved from Hollywood to New York.
+CBS Radio tried to institute an economy measure in June 1959: its four remaining dramatic series (Yours Truly, Johnny Dollar; Suspense; Gunsmoke starring William Conrad; and Have Gun – Will Travel starring John Dehner) would be moved from Hollywood to New York.
 The plan met with some resistance, because the cast members and crews of Gunsmoke and Have Gun, Will Travel were willing to cancel the shows themselves rather than move to New York.
 The situation was stalemated for 17 months, as all four programs remained on the air.
-Finally, in November 1960, CBS Radio kept Gunsmoke in California, discontinued Have Gun, Will Travel, and moved Yours Truly, Johnny Dollar and Suspense to New York.
+Finally, in November 1960, CBS Radio kept Gunsmoke in California, discontinued Have Gun - Will Travel, and moved Yours Truly, Johnny Dollar and Suspense to New York.
 Bob Bailey, unwilling to relocate, gave up the Johnny Dollar role.
 Bailey's last performance, aired November 27, 1960, was in a script titled "The Empty Threat Matter," perhaps writer Johnstone's editorial comment on CBS's intention to shut down production in California.

-In New York, CBS staff producer Bruno Zirato, Jr. (who also directed TV game shows for CBS) took over Yours Truly, Johnny Dollar, although Johnstone continued to write the scripts.
+In New York, CBS staff producer Bruno Zirato Jr. (who also directed TV game shows for CBS) took over Yours Truly, Johnny Dollar, although Johnstone continued to write the scripts.
 Former child actor Bob Readick took over the leading role in a manner reminiscent of the original Dollar, Charles Russell.
 After six months he was replaced by Mandel Kramer, who gave the role his own low-key interpretation.
-Many fans found Mandel Kramer second only to Bailey as the most effective Johnny Dollar.
+Many fans found Mandel Kramer second only to Bailey as the most effective portrayal.
 Both Readick and Kramer were members of CBS's stock company in New York, and both appeared in other CBS dramas.

 The end

 The final episodes of Yours Truly, Johnny Dollar and Suspense, airing on CBS, are often cited as the end of the golden age of radio.
-The last episode of Johnny Dollar, "The Tip-Off Matter", ended at 6:35 pm.
+The last episode of Johnny Dollar, "The Tip-Off Matter", ended at 6:35 p.m.
 Eastern Time on September 30, 1962, followed immediately by the final broadcast of Suspense.

-Although network radio drama returned to the airwaves – in ABC's Theater Five (1964–65), and CBS Radio Mystery Theater (1974–82) – these were more experimental "drama workshop" shows, and did not adhere to a continuing format or leading character, albeit the latter did spark a bit of a revival of drama on US commercial radio networks in the 1970s.
+Although network radio drama returned to the airwaves – in ABC's Theater Five (1964–65), and CBS Radio Mystery Theater (1974–82) – these were anthology series and did not have continuing character, albeit the latter did spark a bit of a revival of drama on U.S. commercial radio networks in the 1970s.
 The "Golden Age" of radio drama, as pioneered in the 1920s, died with Johnny Dollar in 1962.

+Television

 Three unsuccessful attempts were made to transfer the success of Yours Truly, Johnny Dollar to television.
 Charles Russell starred in a 1949 pilot directed by Ralph Levy, Bob Bailey starred in a 1958 pilot entitled The Adventures of Johnny Dollar (which failed because Bailey's 5-foot 9-inch, 150-pound physique didn't match the tough-guy characterization), and William Bryant starred in a 1962 pilot entitled Johnny Dollar.
 The latter was written, produced, and directed by Blake Edwards.